 ●No significant difference in the 30-day mortality rate (5.1 versus 4.4 percent)

 Duration of therapy — Based upon the available data, we agree with the recommendation of the IDSA/ATS guidelines that patients with CAP should be treated for a minimum of five days .
 Thus, the recommended duration for patients with good clinical response within the first two to three days of therapy is five to seven days total.
-Support for this recommendation comes from a meta-analysis of 15 randomized controlled trials of almost 2800 patients with mild to moderate CAP, which found comparable clinical outcomes with less than seven days compared to more than seven days of antimicrobial therapy; however, only two of these trials were specifically about hospitalized patients .
+Data that support this recommendation are presented separately.
 (See "Antibiotic studies for the treatment of community-acquired pneumonia in adults", section on 'Duration of therapy'.)

 A longer duration of therapy is needed in the following settings:

 ●If the initial therapy was not active against the subsequently identified pathogen.
 (See 'The nonresponding patient' below.)

 ●If extrapulmonary infection is identified (eg, meningitis or endocarditis).

 ●If the patient has pneumonia caused by P. aeruginosa, S. aureus, or Legionella spp or pneumonia caused by some unusual and less common pathogens (eg, Burkholderia pseudomallei, fungus).

 ●If the patient has necrotizing pneumonia, empyema, or lung abscess .